Skyost/RateMyApp/README.md

 # Rate my app !

 This plugin allows to kindly ask users to rate your app if custom conditions are met (eg. install time, number of launches, etc...).
+You can even add your own conditions.

-Rate my app is really inspired by [Android-Rate](https://github.com/hotchemi/Android-Rate/).
+_Rate my app_ is really inspired by [Android-Rate](https://github.com/hotchemi/Android-Rate/).

 ## How to use